dxc-technology/online-devops-dojo/docs/README.md

 The Online DevOps Dojo coach is here to make the DevOps learning experience even more enjoyable.

-Actually the coach is a robot which allow you to interact with "Charlie Veterinary Clinic" virtual team in the context of GitHub issues and pull requests.
+Actually the coach is a robot which allows you to interact with "Charlie Veterinary Clinic" virtual team in the context of GitHub issues and pull requests.

 ![Team chat](https://s3.amazonaws.com/devopsdojoassets/team-chat.jpg)